SteerSuite/Release/README.md

 The directory structure of this package is as follows:

-	- build/          Unix scripts and Visual Studio 2012 solution file to compile all components of SteerSuite.
+build/          - Unix scripts and Visual Studio 2012 solution file
-	- documentation/  raw unprocessed documentation and instructions for building the documentation.
-	- external/       external dependencies that are (legally) included for convenience, but NOT part of SteerSuite.
-	- pprAI/          source directory for the PPR steering module, a demo steering algorithm for SteerSim.
-	- rvo2AI/         source directory for the ORCA steering module, based on the RVO2 steering algorithm library.
-	- socialForcesAI/ source directory for the social foces steering module, a implementation of the social forces steering algorithm.
-	- simpleAI/       source directory for the simpleAI module, a basic demo plugin for SteerSim.
-	- steerbench/     source directory for SteerBench, a tool used to score and analyze steering AI.
-	- steerlib/       - source directory for SteerLib, a shared library containing most of SteerSuite's functionality.
-	- steersim/       source directory for SteerSim, a modular simulation tool.
-	- steertool/      source directory for SteerTool, a utility for useful miscellaneous tasks
-	- testcases/      XML test cases and the XML schema describing the test case format.
+                  to compile all components of SteerSuite. documentation/  - raw unprocessed documentation and instructions for building the documentation. external/       - external dependencies that are (legally) included for convenience, but NOT part of SteerSuite. kdtree/         - Spatial Database module for a kdtree type spatial databse. navmeshBuilder/ - Module to build navigation meshes during runtime.
+Uses Recast. pprAI/          - source directory for the PPR steering module, a demo steering algorithm for SteerSim. rvo2AI/         - source directory for the ORCA steering module, based on the RVO2 steering algorithm library. reactiveAI/     - source directory for the reactive steering module, a demo steering algorithm for SteerSim (just the reactive appraoch of PPR). socialForcesAI/ - source directory for the social foces steering module, a implementation of the social forces steering algorithm. simpleAI/       - source directory for the simpleAI module, a basic demo plugin for SteerSim. steerbench/     - source directory for SteerBench, a tool used to score and analyze steering AI. steerlib/       - source directory for SteerLib, a shared library containing most of SteerSuite's functionality. steersim/       - source directory for SteerSim, a modular simulation tool. steertool/      - source directory for SteerTool, a utility for useful miscellaneous tasks testcases/      - XML test cases and the XML schema describing the test case format.